The Samuel Scroll: Missing section from 1 Samuel 10

 According to the Masoretic Text (MT) and Septuagint (LXX), Saul returns home and a month following, Nahash the Ammonite declares that he will only make a treaty with the people of Jabesh-gilead if he can gouge out everyone's right eye.
-This cruel and strange punishment seems out of place within the text.
-For punishment of this kind was meant for those who discretely or violently rebelled.
+This punishment seemed harsh for punishment of this kind was meant for those who discretely or violently rebelled.

-However, 4QSama, which was copied in around 50 BCE, interpolates a passage describing similar treatment of the Gadites and Reubenites considered to bring clarity to the text.
+However, 4QSama, which was copied in around 50 BCE, includes a passage missing from the MT and LXX that describes similar treatment of the Gadites and Reubenites, which is considered to clarify the text.
 This portion is found in column 10.
 The additional passage from the Samuel scroll has been integrated by the translators of the New Revised Standard Version.
 This version is the first of its kind to do so.

-Thus, the Samuel scroll found at Qumran includes a lengthier text than that of the traditional Masoretic Text and Septuagint.
-It provides readers with two key pieces of information: 1.
+Thus, the Samuel scroll found at Qumran includes a passage missing from the traditional Masoretic Text and Septuagint.
+The editors believe that the passage was accidentally omitted by a scribe copying a manuscript in which the word “Nahash” marked the end of two successive paragraphs, such that after copying the first paragraph, he turned back to the manuscript, mistakenly took the second appearance of "Nahash" for the point at which he left off, and continued on from that point.

+The missing passage provides readers with two key pieces of information: 1.
 It was common for Nahash to gouge out people's right eyes; 2. the 7,000 men that fled from the Ammonites had taken refuge in Jabesh-gilead, which is why the city was being treated by Nahash as a stronghold for rebels.
 Therefore, the harsh behaviour and brutal punishment of the Ammonite Nahash has been illuminated by the additional excerpt in 4QSama, allowing its readers to comprehend the text by explaining the book's complicated history.

 Additionally, this fragment was included by Josephus in his Antiquities of the Jews, who may have adopted these writings from texts similar to 4QSama.
-Josephus wrote of Nahash's clever practice of putting out the right eyes of warriors, leaving them useless in battle when their left eye was covered by their shield (5.1, 386).
-For those who committed insurrection or rebellion against him, he would give the ultimatum of either, cutting "off a small member of their body, or universally perish[ing]" (5.1, 387).
-Consequently, the Qumran texts and Josephus himself combine to form our "two most ancient witnesses", demonstrating the validity of the missing segment from 1 Samuel 10 and thus must be considered valuable revelation.
+Josephus wrote of Nahash's practice of putting out the right eyes of warriors, leaving them useless in battle when their left eye was covered by their shield.